-Dedicated servers do not have the option for customers to restore a website backup from the control panel.
-All restores need to be done using an admin user, using the below techniques.
+Dedicated Servers do not have the option for customers to restore a website backup from the control panel.
+All restores need to be done using an admin user, using the following techniques.

 In the following examples, username would be your Shell user and example.com your website.